 ACA certifications are valid for three years.
 This helps you prove that your expertise is current and up to date in a profession where technology is rapidly evolving.

-Why Become an Adobe Certified Associate?
+Why Should You Become an Adobe Certified Associate?

 As the go-to application suite for graphic design, video editing, and web development, Creative Cloud skills are critical for any job in the visual communication field.